Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 When pressed, the item will be added to the order list shown in the right frame.

 3.Viewing and Managing the Current Order
-The right frame keeps a running list of all items added to the order.
-Each item appears as a separate entry.
+The right frame keeps a running list of all items added to the order (Each item appears as a separate entry)

 To Delete an Item:
 Hover your cursor over the item in the right frame.
 Once the item flashes red, click it to remove it from the order

 A. Cancel Button
 Press to clear the entire order and reset the current transaction.

+B. Discount Toggle Button
+Press once to activate a discount & Press again to turn the discount off.

+C. Pay Button
+Finalize the transaction by pressing the Pay button.
+The system will:
+Clear the current order.
+Generate a random order number for tracking purposes and turn green to represent a "paid transaction"

+Faryal
 After you press the "Run" button in PyCharm, a window will appear with two buttons: one button to launch the Turtle Catch Game and another button to open the POS System.
 To play the Turtle Catch Game, click the button labeled "Turtle Game."
 This will open the game window where background music will start playing automatically.